FAQs for Faculty

-Will I be notified if a student must self-isolate or self-quarantine due to COVID-19 positive test results?
+Will I be notified if a student must self-quarantine due to COVID-19 positive test results?

 Yes.
 Campus Life will email instructors with the student’s name and dates expected to be unable to attend class.
 The student will be advised to communicate with their instructor.

 How will a quarantined student make up class time?

 It is at the discretion of the instructor.
 Quarantine is like any other illness.
 Students are expected to confer with their instructors on how to make up class assignments.

 - Without Students – Create an approval process for your college.
 Maintain a Travel Log of approved domestic travel.